linuxserver-archive/Unraid-Nvidia-Plugin/source/Unraid-Nvidia/usr/local/emhttp/plugins/Unraid-Nvidia/README.md

-**Unraid NVIDIA**
+**Unraid Nvidia**

-This plugin from linuxserver.io allows you to easily install a modified Unraid version with NVIDIA drivers compiled.
+This plugin from LinuxServer.io allows you to easily install a modified Unraid version with Nvidia drivers compiled.